Paul Wender (chemist)

-Paul A. Wender is an American chemist whose work is focused on organic chemistry, organometallic chemistry, synthesis, catalysis, chemical biology, imaging, drug delivery, and molecular therapeutics.
-He is currently the Francis W. Bergstrom Professor of Chemistry at Stanford University and is an Elected Fellow at the American Association for the Advancement of Science and the American Academy of Arts and Sciences.
+Paul Anthony Wender is an American chemist whose work is focused on organic chemistry, organometallic chemistry, synthesis, catalysis, chemical biology, imaging, drug delivery, and molecular therapeutics.
+He is currently the Francis W. Bergstrom Professor of Chemistry at Stanford University and is an elected fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences.

 Biography

-Born in 1947, Wender received his B.S. from Wilkes University in 1969, and his Ph.D. degree from Yale University in 1973.
+Born in 1947, Wender received a B.S. from Wilkes University in 1969, and a Ph.D. degree from Yale University in 1973.
 At Yale he worked with Frederick E. Ziegler, graduating with a thesis on the transformation of ketones into nitriles, and the total synthesis of eremophilone.
 He was a post-doctoral fellow at Columbia University in 1974.
 In 1974, he began his independent career as an assistant professor and later associate professor at Harvard University.
 In 1982, he became a professor at Stanford University.
 He is currently the Francis W. Bergstrom Professor of Chemistry there.